jreisinger/checkip/README.md

 # checkip

-Sometimes I come across and IP address, for example when reviewing logs.
+Sometimes I come across an IP address, for example when reviewing logs.
 And I want to know something more about it.
-Checkip is a CLI tool and a Go library that provides generic and security information about IP addresses in a quick way.
+Checkip is CLI tool and Go library that provides generic and security information about IP addresses in a quick way.

 ```
 $ checkip 91.228.166.47